 With rising temperatures and summer around the corner, patio season is officially upon us.
 Patio season means coming out of hibernation, grabbing a “quick drink” with friends and before you know it, you’ve made plans to have drinks three times in a week.
 Being more social than normal makes it harder to stick to a proper diet and regime; that’s why when I go out, I try making “healthy choices” when selecting my cocktails.
 Healthy and alcohol are definitely an oxymoron because it’s loaded with empty calories, however you can make wiser choices.
-Below I list 5 BeautyCubed approved drinks that make your guilty pleasure a little less guilty.
+Below I list 5 BeautyCubed approved drinks, aka healthy cocktails that make your guilty pleasure a little less guilty.

 This is my go to drink when I’m out.
 Vodka has approximately 96 calories per 1.5 ounces and soda water has none.
 Sprinkle some fresh lime and you have any easy sugar free cocktail you can order anywhere.
 I like adding a fresh sprig a mint to add more flavour.
 Also, no sugar means no horrible hangovers the next day.

 Have you ever wondered why champagne is the top choice for supermodels?
 Not only does it look fancy, but a 4 oz glass has only 90 calories!
 When picking champagne, drop the rosé and go for Brut or Extra Brut.
 Brut contains less sugar and Extra Brut contains less sugar than Brut (say that 5 times fast).